ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the

 Side effects of radiation therapy

 Side effects from radiation therapy may include fatigue, mild skin reactions, hair loss, upset stomach, and neurologic symptoms.
 Most side effects go away soon after treatment is finished.
 Also, radiation therapy is usually not recommended for children younger than 5 because of the high risk of damaging their developing brains.

 There are possible long-term side effects that may occur years after treatment.
 A person may experience cognitive problems, including memory loss and a slow decline in intellectual performance.

-If the pituitary gland received radiation, there may be changes in hormonal levels.
+If the pituitary gland received radiation therapy, there may be changes in hormonal levels.
 The pituitary gland is a small gland near the brain that releases hormones that control bodily functions.
 In these situations, patients should be evaluated by an endocrinologist.
 An endocrinologist is a doctor who specializes in hormones, glands, and the endocrine system of the body.

 How severe these side effects are depends on how much radiation therapy was given and where in the brain it was used.
 These side effects have become less severe with better technology and precision in radiation therapy.
 Talk with your radiation therapist before treatment begins if you have any questions or concerns about the possible long-term side effects of radiation therapy.

 Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication, or a neuro-oncologist.
-As explained above, chemotherapy is rarely used to treat meningioma.
+Chemotherapy is rarely used to treat meningioma.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.